Amazon holiday results to show sales tax impact

-Best Buy Co.
-(BBY.N), an archrival of Amazon in consumer electronics, saw holiday online sales increase in three states where Amazon started collecting sales tax ahead of the period.
+Best Buy Co., an archrival of Amazon in consumer electronics, saw holiday online sales increase in three states where Amazon started collecting sales tax ahead of the period.

 "There was a little softness in states where Amazon is now collecting sales tax," said R.J.
 Hottovy, an equity analyst at Morningstar.
 "That isn't surprising to me.
 It levels the playing field for brick-and-mortar retailers."